carpentries/instructor-training/episodes/21-summarize.md

 - "Understand final steps required to qualify as an instructor."
 - "Evaluate the utility of the instructor training workshop."
 - "Recognize that training was valuable, useful, and appreciated."
+keypoints:
+- "Final steps to qualify are to make a contribution, take part in a discussion, and do a teaching demo."
 ---

 ## Instructor Checkout